pyconca/2016-web/web/markdown/talks/038-piper-thunstrom_en.markdown

 ## Piper Thunstrom Bio

-Curious hacker building with a passion for games using Python.
+Curious hacker with a passion for games using Python.
 An API and server developer by day, games enthusiast and general geek by night.